 How does Living Will differ from Power of Attorney for Healthcare?

 Living Will and the Power of Attorney for Healthcare are valid while you are alive.
 Living Will refers to medical treatments, organ donations, and transplantation-related preferences.
 Power of Attorney for Healthcare, on the other hand, refers to decisions you want to make about your day-to-day needs, including financial, medical, or personal.
-Both documents cannot be created or changed after a person becomes mentally incapable.
+Both documents cannot be created or changed after a person becomes mentally incompetent.

 Can I make Living Will to prevent or withhold treatments, organ donations, or organ transplantations?

-In which countries Living Will differ from one Jurisdiction (i.e., state, province, territory)to another?
+In which countries Living Will differ from one Jurisdiction (i.e., state, province, territory) to another?

-Living Will may differ from one country or Jurisdiction (i.e., state, province, or territory) to another for the United states, Canada, Australia, and some European countries, so your Living Will must comply with jurisdiction-specific laws for these countries.
-Wassiyyah provides customized legally and Islamically compliant Living Will for all world countries.
+Living Will may differ from one country or Jurisdiction (i.e., state, province, or territory) to another for the United States, Canada, Australia, and some European countries, so your Living Will must comply with jurisdiction-specific laws for these countries.
+Wassiyyah provides customized legally and Islamically compliant Living Wills for all world countries.
 Due to the complexity of laws worldwide, you should not use available free templates for creating your Living Will.

 Does Wassiyyah offer Jurisdiction (i.e., state, province, territory) specific Living Will?